attilagyongyosi/path-linter/README.md

 ```

 `--config <path>`
 Specifies the relative path to a configuration file.
-Required.
+If not specified, the library will try to look up a
+`path-linter.json` file in the project root.

 `--colorize`
 Enables colorization for the console output.